nbeaver/why-linux-is-better/why-linux-is-better.rst

 Limited choice in filesystems.
 ------------------------------

-Windows has built-in support for its native NTFS,
+Windows has built-in support for its own NTFS filesystem, UDF (used for some CDs and DVDs), and the legacy FAT16/FAT32/exFAT family.
-UDF (used for some CDs and DVDs), and the legacy FAT16/FAT32/exFAT family.
+All other filesystems require installation of `third-party software`_.

 Linux has drivers for `almost all file systems`_ that can be legally mounted without paying royalties, including ones that don't see much use nowadays, like `Amiga file systems`_.